 Bastrop State Park is located 32 miles southeast of Austin in Bastrop County.
 It is the site of the famous "Lost Pines," an isolated region of loblolly pines and hardwoods.

 The state acquired land for the park from the city of Bastrop and private owners in 1933 to 1935; the park opened in 1937.
 The park has continued to add acreage over the years, and now contains 6,600 acres.
 Buescher protects an additional 1,017 acres.

 El Camino Real

-Through time people have recognized the value of this abundant natural resource.
-In addition to the presence of critical resources, a convenient river crossing made this a likely place for early settlement.
+Over the ages, people have recognized the value of the abundant natural resource here: trees.
+In addition, a convenient river crossing made this a likely place for early travel and settlement.

-In 1997, Bastrop State Park was awarded National Historic Landmark status, due largely to the enduring craftsmanship and landscape work done in the park by the CCC.
-It is one of only seven CCC parks in the nation with this recognition.
+Bastrop State Park earned National Historic Landmark status in 1997.
+This was due largely to the enduring craftsmanship and landscape work of the CCC.
+Only seven CCC parks in the nation have this recognition.

 Learn more about the park and its history: